 While impact mostly describes how an incident would impact you internally, consequence describes the effects your company’s misfortune would have on others who are dependent on your company or affects a community.

 Anyone whose business is disrupted by the incident would be included in the consequences.
-For example, if you’re the only steel producer in the country, a tornado hitting your plant would have an impact on the country’s steel supply.
+For example, the supply chain slowdown means that everyone who is dependent on your product will be experiencing a shortage.
+If you’re the only steel producer in the country, a slowdown at your plant will have consequences for the whole market.

 A key question to answer is: “Who is dependent upon my company's assets or services?”

 Need help determining the severity of an event?
 Contact us now for a demo.